 May I pause here to address B.C.
 Minister of Housing David Eby and my MLA, Grace Lore: This is the Supreme Court of Canada speaking about people in the same situation as that of long-term residential lessees, referring to “inequality of bargaining power” and “the advantage of the stronger party at the expense of the more vulnerable one”.
 We lessees suggest again that our unequal standard-form lease relationships with our landlords merit regulation… just as the first NDP government of B.C. legislated for all shorter-term residential leases in 1974.

 But back to the civil law.
 Only weeks before the Supreme Court of Canada decision, the B.C.
 Court of Appeal (“BCCA”) had decided in May of 2020 that nine long-term residential leases are identical to the Orchard House lease, and that these are all standard-form contracts.
-The new SCC ruling thus clearly applies to all of these leases and to others that are almost identical.
+The new Supreme Court of Canada ruling thus applies to these 10 leases and to others that are almost identical.
 For this “finding of fact” by the B.C.
-Court of Appeal we thank our neighbour, lessee Hugh Trenchard, who obtained this ruling while losing the argument that as a tenant with a declining-value leased suite he should not pay tens of thousands of dollars to replace old single-pane windows with modern double-pane panels so heavy that they required supporting angle-iron beams.
+Court of Appeal we thank our neighbour, lessee Hugh Trenchard, who obtained this ruling while losing the argument that as a tenant with a declining-value leased suite he should not pay about $35,000 to replace old single-pane windows with modern double-pane panels so heavy that they required the addition of supporting angle-iron beams.

-The Supreme Court of Canada ruling can be read here: https://scc-csc.lexum.com/scc-csc/scc-csc/en/item/18406/index.do
+The Supreme Court of Canada “Uber” ruling can be read here: https://scc-csc.lexum.com/scc-csc/scc-csc/en/item/18406/index.do